material-components/material-components-web/packages/mdc-dialog/README.md

 > See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.

 MDC Dialog makes no assumptions about what will be added to the `mdc-dialog__content` element.
 Any List, Checkboxes, etc. must also be instantiated.
-Additionally, call `layout` on any applicable components within the content when `MDCDialog:opened` is emitted.
+If your dialog contains any layout-sensitive components, you should wait until `MDCDialog:opened` is emitted to instantiate them (or call `layout` on them) so that the dialog's transition finishes first.

 For example, to instantiate an MDC List inside of a Simple or Confirmation Dialog: